gambitproject/gambit/doc/tools.liap.rst

    .. versionadded:: 16.2.0

-   Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium.
+   Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium (default is 1e-4).
+See :ref:`pygambit-nash-maxregret` for interpretation and guidance.

 .. cmdoption:: -h